AIDx-Med/AIDx-Model-Development/README.md

 - **Scripts**: Python scripts for comprehensive processes including database interactions and data workflows 📜.
 - **Dependencies**: `requirements.txt` for easy installation of necessary packages 📌.

+## Other Requirements
+- Google Drive and `rclone` for dataset storage
+    - Make sure the `rclone.conf` file is in the `scripts/utils` directory
+- MIMIC-IV Database with PostgreSQL

 ## Getting Started 🚀
 1. Clone the repository.
 2. Set up the Docker environment, which hosts the Jupyter Notebook.